 The introduction of AI in healthcare can have life-saving consequences.
 The MGH & BWH Centre for Clinical Data Science, a collaboration of Mass General Hospital (MGH) and Brigham and Women's Hospital (BWH) in Boston-based, is creating, promoting and commercializing AI to meet healthcare requirements.
 This includes:

 • Bringing Data Power to Desktop: The DGX Station, a portable workstation form factor powered by 4 Tesla V100 GPUs.
-Owing to its compact form factor and computing power, it is ideal for computationally intensive processes like data analytics, AI, and machine learning.
+Owing to its compact form factor and computing power, it is ideal for computationally intensive processes like data analytics, Artificial Intelligence, and machine learning.

 • Improving Radiologist Efficiency: Tenenholtz is a group developing AI-based models for radiology, which integrates them into the clinical model of radiologists.
 By licensing successful models to external partners or commercialized gradually, these can be used globally.
 The center also tries to prove that AI-based models are faster and more efficient than manual ones.